 The method for measuring change in tumor volume may be described as a pipeline.
 Subjects are prepared for scanning, raw image data is acquired, and images are reconstructed and evaluated.
 Such images are obtained at two (or more) time points.
 Image analysis assesses the degree of change between two time points for each evaluable target tumor by calculating absolute volume at each time point and subtracting.
 When expressed as a percentage, volume change is the difference in volume between the two time points divided by the volume at time point 1.
 Although this introduces some asymmetry (volume measurements of 50cm3 and 100cm3 represent either a 100% increase or a 50% decrease depending on which was measured first), it is more familiar to clinicians than using the average of the two timepoints as the denominator.

-The change may be interpreted according to a variety of different response criteria.
-These response criteria are beyond the scope of this document.
+Criteria for clinical interpretation of volume change in relation to patient management are beyond the scope of this document.
 Detection and classification of tumors as target is also beyond the scope of this document.

-The Profile does not intend to discourage innovation, although it strives to ensure that methods permitted by the profile requirements will result in performance that meets the Profile Claim.
+The Profile does not intend to discourage innovation, although it strives to ensure that methods permitted by the Profile requirements will result in performance that meets the Profile Claim.
 The above pipeline provides a reference model.
 Algorithms which achieve the same result as the reference model but use different methods may be permitted, for example by directly measuring the change between two image sets rather than measuring the absolute volumes separately.
 Developers of such algorithms are encouraged to work with the appropriate QIBA committee to conduct any groundwork and assessment procedure revisions needed to demonstrate the requisite performance.

 The requirements included herein are intended to establish a baseline level of capabilities.
 Providing higher performance or advanced capabilities is both allowed and encouraged.
 The Profile does not intend to limit how equipment suppliers meet these requirements.